Shians/CellBench/README.md

 # Introduction

 This package revolves around one object and one function.
-The `benchmark_tbl` (benchmark [tibble](https://tibble.tidyverse.org)) and `apply_methods(x, methods)`.
+The `benchmark_tbl` (benchmark [tibble](https://tibble.tidyverse.org)) and the `apply_methods(x, methods)` function.

-We expect data to arrive in lists, and we apply lists of functions to the data.
-This creates a `benchmark_tbl` where the names of the lists are stored as columns and the final column contains the result of the computations.
+We expect data to to be stored in lists, and we apply functions stored in lists to the data.
+This creates a `benchmark_tbl` where the names of the lists items are stored as columns and the final column contains the result of the computations.

 ```
 library(CellBench)